AgarwalConsulting/ruby_training/challenges/others/09-ractors.md

 * Multiple Ractors emitting sensor data (temperature, pressure, etc.)
 * A `collector` Ractor gathering and printing them with timestamps

-Would you like this written out in full?

 ---

 ## 🧠 Bonus Challenges